 - G. Pay the current fees for Roadside and Transportation improvements for one unit.
 Currently, these fees are, respectively, \$2,080 per unit and \$2,080 per unit (respectively), but are subject to change. - H. Provide required off-street parking for three cars.
 Parking spaces must be 8.5 feet wide by 18 feet long and must be located entirely outside vehicular rights-of way.
 Parking must be clearly designated on the plot plan. - I. Submit a written statement signed by an authorized representative of the school district in which the project is located confirming payment in full of all applicable developer fees and other requirements lawfully imposed by the school district. - J. All construction shall be performed according to the approved plans for the Building Permit.
 Prior to final building inspection, the applicant/owner must meet the following conditions: - 1.
 All site improvements shown on the final approved Building Permit plans shall be installed. - 2.
-All inspections required by the building permit shall be completed to the satisfaction of the County Building Official, - 3.
+All inspections required by the building permit shall be completed to the satisfaction of the County Building Official. - 3.
 The project must comply with all recommendations of the approved soils reports. - 4.
 A deed restriction shall be filed with the County Recorders Office in which the applicant shall indicate: - a.
 The potential geological hazards on the site and the level of prior investigation conducted, - b.
-The owner of parcels 028-232-16 and 15 shall be responsible for the maintenance of the existing and proposed drainage facilities along the non-county maintained road sections. - K. Pursuant to Sections 16.40.040 and 16.42.100 of the County Code, if at any time during site preparation, excavation, or other ground disturbance associated with this development, any artifact or other evidence of an historic archaeological resource or a Native American cultural site is discovered, the responsible persons shall immediately cease and desist from all further site excavation and notify the Sheriff-Coronerif the discovery contains human remains, or the Planning Director if the discovery contains no human remains.
-The procedures established in Sections 16.40.040 and 16.42.100, shall be observed.
+The owner of parcels 028-232-16 and 15 shall be responsible for the maintenance of the existing and proposed drainage facilities along the non-county maintained drive sections. - K. Pursuant to Sections 16.40.040 and 16.42.100 of the County Code, if at any time during site preparation, excavation, or other ground disturbance associated with this development, any artifact or other evidence of an historic archaeological resource or a Native American cultural site is discovered, the responsible persons shall immediately cease and desist from all further site excavation and notify the

-Application#: 02-0432 APN: 028-232-16 owner: Val Vadeo
+APN: 028-232-16 Owner: Val Vadeo